Skip to main content

 Friction Compensation

-For short-stroke, high-precision movement requirements, this function can be enabled to eliminate the "Stick-Slip" phenomenon caused by static friction (i.e., lag at start or pause at turning points).
+For short-stroke, high-precision movement requirements, this function can be turned on to eliminate the "Stick-Slip" phenomenon caused by static friction (i.e., hysteresis at startup or pause at turning points).

 Setting Steps:

-1. Round Trip Test: Set Amplitude and Frequency, execute Round trip.
+1. Round Trip Test: Set Amplitude and Frequency, and execute Round trip.

-3. Fine-tuning: Enable Enable, observe the error curve.
-If there is still influence, fine-tune Pos bound or increase control bandwidth.
+3. Fine-tuning: Enable Enable and observe the error curve.
+If there is still an impact, you can fine-tune Pos bound or increase the control bandwidth.

 Adaptive Notch Filter

-Used to suppress mechanical resonance.
+Used to suppress mechanical resonance (Resonance).
 When the motor drives a belt or cantilever structure, if a humming sound of a specific frequency is generated, this function can be used.

 Operation Steps:

-1. Let the motor perform Round trip movement to induce resonance sound.
+1. Let the motor perform a round trip movement (Round trip) to induce resonance sounds.

 2. Click Enable ANF to turn on the filter.

-3. Click Frequency estimator to start detecting resonance frequency.
-Observe the chart on the bottom right, the frequency should converge to a certain value.
+3. Click Frequency estimator to start detecting the resonance frequency.
+Observe the bottom right chart; the frequency should converge to a certain value.

 4. Click Suppress vibration to execute suppression.
 The resonance sound should become significantly smaller or disappear.

-5. If the sound disappears, close the estimator and save the settings.
+5. If the sound disappears, turn off the estimator and save the settings.

 Other Protection Settings